omar-waly-ai/LinkedIn-Ai-Optimizer-Pro/README.md

        alt="DeepSeek" width="190" style="display:inline; vertical-align: bottom;">
 </p>

-**LinkedIn Advanced AI Profile Optimizer** is a cross-platform prompt that works seamlessly on **ChatGPT, Gemini Pro 2.5, and DeepSeek**.
+**LinkedIn Advanced AI Profile Optimizer** is a cross-platform prompt that works seamlessly on **ChatGPT and DeepSeek**.
 You can use it on your favorite AI platform.

 It’s designed to help professionals at any level improve their LinkedIn profile **visibility, clarity, and impact**, guiding you **step-by-step** through the process: